 Formal minutes of the meetings of the Committee will be taken and circulated to members and other regular attendees for the relevant meeting.

 A Summary of each meeting will be submitted to the Board in the month following the meeting.
-In addition, the Chairman will verbally report to the Board after each meeting of the Committee.
+In addition, the Chair will verbally report to the Board after each meeting of the Committee.

-The Chairman of the Committee will be available at the Society’s AGM to answer questions on matters falling within the Committee’s remit.
+The Chair of the Committee will be available at the Society’s AGM to answer questions on matters falling within the Committee’s remit.